A “newbie” (his words, not mine) writes in with a question about groups.

 At that point there are 3 things you can do:

-look these up 1.
-Don’t group the kick – If you exclude the kick drum from the drum group you can add whatever processing you desire without having to worry about the kick drum.
+1. Don’t group the kick – If you exclude the kick drum from the drum group you can add whatever processing you desire without having to worry about the kick drum.
 This is easy enough to do but you just have to remember to pay attention to the kick drum by itself.
 It’s a little extra work but sometimes it’s better to have individual control over the kick drum.

 3. EQ your reverbs – I think this is my favorite solution.
 Just send everything, kick included, to your reverb and slap an EQ on the aux return before the reverb.
 Then use a high-pass filter to cut out the lows from the kick ever reaching the reverb.
 You’ll get a nice, full reverb sound for your drums without the clutter from the kick drum.

 Using subgroups, sends, filters and reverb is something I talk extensively about in Mixing Strategies.
 If you want more simple tips like this you can go check it out here: